-Tom Seawell, Director, worked with Tom Frost for two decades as a photographer for the Chimera company.
-Hearing only piecemeal stories from others about Mr. Frost’s badass history, Seawell decided to approach accomplished cinematographer Bill Holshevnikoff to learn more.
-And that was the beginning of a 6 year (so far!) journey to create an autobiographical film of Tom Frost and the Golden Age of Climbing.
+Tom Seawell, is a two-time Emmy nominated and award-winning Director/Photographer, based in San Francisco, CA. For two decades Seawell worked personally as a photographer with Tom Frost—a visionary in the photography world and co-founder of Chimera Lighting Equipment (an industry leader that changed the landscape of movies and photography).
+Hearing only piecemeal stories from others about Mr. Frost’s badass history, Seawell approached accomplished cinematographer Bill Holshevnikoff to learn more.
+And that was the beginning of a 7 year (so far!) journey to create an autobiographical film of Tom Frost and the Golden Age of Climbing.

 Producer Craig Flax, part of the Flax art supply family and longtime friend of Tom Seawell came aboard in 2014 to become the guy that harasses Alex Honnold for two months to set up an interview.
-His eclectic background of marketing, environmental consulting to the Outdoor Industry and relentless optimism has been an…addition to the team.
+His eclectic background of marketing, environmental consulting to the Outdoor Industry and relentless optimism has been a much needed addition to the team.

 Frost immediately started calling Seawell and Wiant (who had never been out of the housekeeping cabins in Yosemite) “flatlanders” and the production company name was born: Flatlander Films.

-To be able to tell this story is a gift to Tom, Jeff and Craig.
-We are thrilled to count so many of you as a part of our team.
+To be able to tell this story is a true gift to Tom, Jeff and Craig.

 “Since beginning production, not one person approached has declined an interview” — Tom Seawell

-The importance of this project is to recognize Tom Frost for all his contributions;
+The importance of this project is to recognize Tom Frost and all of his contributions:

-For the first 3 years, Flatlander Films has been self-funded and had already completed over 40 interviews.
-Since then, we’ve had a fairly successful Crowdfunding campaign and brought along some incredible sponsors.
-Many of our friends in the Outdoor Industry gave product liberally to offer as perks for the campaign.
-The Yosemite Conservancy, adidas outdoor, Mesa Rim Climbing Gyms, and evolv have all been extremely generous with their sponsorships.
-But much more is to be done.
-We leave for Nepal with Conrad Anker in April and post-production, including a musical score are all expensive endeavors.
-Time is of the essence as, unfortunately, nobody is getting any younger!
+For the first 3 years of their 7 year journey, Flatlander Films self-funded the project and filmed over 40 interviews.
+Since then, they successfully carried out a crowdfunding campaign and brought on-board some incredible sponsors.
+Many friends of the Outdoor Industry gave product liberally to offer as perks for the campaign—including Osprey, evolv, Clif and Patagonia.
+The Yosemite Conservancy, adidas outdoor, The North Face and Mesa Rim Climbing Gyms, have all been extremely generous with their small but generous cash sponsorships.

 Producer & Director